theZFJ/theZFJ.github.io/content/about.md

 The Zombie Fridge Journal is a student-run newspaper reporting on general affairs and based in the New York City metropolitan area.

-Its personnel are amateurs, so this journalism project could crash and burn at any time.
-They do what they do for fun.
+Its personnel choose to run it for fun.
+It hasn't crashed and burned yet, so that's a good sign.

 Editor-in-chief Rorschach decided to create it after the [Jan 2022 Censorship Incident](https://www.zfjnews.com/jan2022censorshipincident/), but it took him over a year and several holiday breaks to set up the website because he greatly prefers napping to working.